Jeffrey E. Perelman

-Jeffrey E. Perelman is an American businessman, investor, and philanthropist.
-He is the Chairman and CEO of the JEP Management holding company.
-He is the son of Raymond G. Perelman, and the younger brother of famed American businessman and investor Ronald O. Perelman.
-Like his brother, he is primarily known for his investing and philanthropic activities.
+Jeffrey E. Perelman is an American businessman.
+He is the chairman and CEO of the JEP Management holding company.
+He is the son of Raymond G. Perelman, and the younger brother of Ronald O. Perelman.

 Education

 Jeffrey Perelman holds both a Bachelor of Science in Economics and an MBA from the Wharton School of the University of Pennsylvania.
-He studied general business, with a particular focus on finance.
+He studied general business, with a focus on finance.

 Career

-Through the JEP Management holding company, Jeffrey Perelman owns stakes in a variety of financial and industrial companies.
-He serves as Chief Executive Officer of DentalEZ Group, Columbia Dentoform, Schiller Grounds Care, Germantown Tool & Manufacturing Company, General Machine Corporation, United Ammunition Container and Mantis Europe.
+Through the JEP Management holding company, Perelman owns stakes in a variety of financial and industrial companies.
+He is CEO of DentalEZ Group, Columbia Dentoform, Schiller Grounds Care, Germantown Tool & Manufacturing Company, General Machine Corporation, United Ammunition Container and Mantis Europe.

-He also serves as a Member of the American Advisory Board of Christie's International.
+He is a member of the American Advisory Board of Christie's International.

 Philanthropy

-Jeffrey Perelman's philanthropic activities include supporting various schools at the University of Pennsylvania and other Philadelphia institutions, including the School of Dental Medicine, School of Design, the Institute of Contemporary Art and the Children's Hospital of Philadelphia.
-He is currently serving as the Secretary of the Board of Trustees of the Children's Hospital of Philadelphia and a member of the Board of Trustees of the Dia Art Foundation.
+Perelman's philanthropic activities include supporting various schools at the University of Pennsylvania and other Philadelphia institutions, including the School of Dental Medicine, School of Design, the Institute of Contemporary Art and the Children's Hospital of Philadelphia.
+He is the Secretary of the Board of Trustees of the Children's Hospital of Philadelphia and a member of the Board of Trustees of the Dia Art Foundation.

-Personal
+Personal life

-Jeffrey Perelman is married to Marsha Reines Perelman.
+Perelman is married to Marsha Reines Perelman.